mirisuzanne/miriamsuzanne/content/2016/12/24/clarifications.rst

 In the last few years,
 everyone is talking about trans visibility.
-Chaz Bono danced with the stars, suddenly **Lavern Cox** was everywhere, and then Caitlin Jenner made transition a reality TV experience.
+Chaz Bono danced with the stars, suddenly **Lavern Cox** is everywhere,
+Caitlin Jenner made transition a reality TV experience, and now *you're reading mt blog*.

 New media comes out every year highlighting trans characters —